-You can display your data analysis reports in a number of ways in Excel.
-However, if you know the right data visualization technique your data analysis results can be more notable, your audience can quickly grasp what you want to project in the data.
+You can display your data analysis reports in several ways in Excel.
+However, if you know the right data visualization technique your data analysis results can be more notable, and your audience can quickly grasp what you want to project in the data.
 It also leaves a good impact on your presentation style.
 You can improve your data visualization productivity by using the built-in table functionality available in Excel.

 1. Create The Table

 Place your cursor in the area you want to make a table.
 On the menu bar, select Insert, Table.
-Excel will take a guess at the range to create the table.
+Excel will guess the range to create the table.

 Once you hit OK the range will format as a table with the default formatting.
 Select Table Tools that will now be visible on the menu bar which will display more formatting options.

 The Design menu bar has many visual and operational options to choose from, some of which we will cover below.